 6. What can you tell about our company/industry?

-So, go for interviews where you’re really interested to do the job or you like the company or you want to work for the industry.
+So, go for interviews where you’re really interested in doing the job, or you like the company, or you want to work for the industry.

 Prepare well about the company and the industry and give specific reasons (bullet points) about why you want to expand your career in this company or industry.